wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 This tutorial has shown you how to use ASP.NET MVC 5 to develop mobile-friendly Web applications.
 These include:

--	Deploy an ASP.NET MVC 5 application to an Azure web app
+-	Deploy an ASP.NET MVC 5 application to an App Service web app
 -   Use Bootstrap to create responsive web layout in your MVC 5 application
 -   Override layout, views, and partial views, both globally and for an